-The Durablility of Rogue Fitness Exercise Bands has withstood 2 years of abuse, and I expect two more years
+The Durability of Rogue Fitness Exercise Bands has withstood two years of abuse, and I expect two more years of use

 Short, heavy resistance bands are a great idea for travelers offering a lot of utility, versatility of use, and number of potential exercises.
 When choosing a brand, I recommend Rogue Fitness as they provide the durability the company is known for in their bands at a high poundage (resistance) that makes these perfect for resistance bands for legs and lower body exercises

 Pros | Cons of the Shorty Monster Bands